 Section 1.
-All officers must be members of ΦΘΚ and must carry a course load of at least 3 units per semester.
+All officers must be members of Phi Theta Kappa and must carry a course load of at least 3 units per semester.

 Section 2.
-The Executive Committee of the BΘO chapter of ΦΘΚ shall have the following officers: President, Vice President (VP) of Operations, VP of Communications, VP of Scholarship, VP of Service, VP of Fellowship, VP of Community Relations, VP of Records, VP of Membership, Liaison to ASSC, Historian.
+The Executive Committee of the Beta Theta Omicron chapter of Phi Theta Kappa shall have the following officers: President, Vice President (VP) of Operations, VP of Communications, VP of Scholarship, VP of Service, VP of Fellowship, VP of Community Relations, VP of Records, VP of Membership, Liaison to ASSC/SOCC.

 Section 3.
 The President

-A. Shall preside over all meetings, unless s/he wishes to delegate this authority.
+- Shall preside over all meetings, unless they wish to delegate this authority.

 Section 4.
 The Vice President of Operations